Nucleomics-VIB/ngs-tools/README.md

 ### **gepard_plot.sh**

-The bash file **[gepard_plot.sh](gepard_plot.sh)** creates a xy-plot from two related assemblies.
+The bash script **[gepard_plot.sh](gepard_plot.sh)** creates a xy-plot from two related assemblies.
 The Java GUI tools does the same but this script is applicable to multiple inputs in batch.
 The original tool can be found at **https://github.com/univieCUBE/gepard**.
 ```bash
 # Usage: gepard_plot.sh -x <reference assembly> -y <draft assembly> -p <path to gepard.jar and matrices>
 # script version 1.0, 2017_04_21